Planning a very Norwegian vacay and want to visit 20 of the most beautiful places in Norway?

 I mean, summer temperatures here can range between 42 and 53 degrees Fahrenheit in more northern regions and can get as high as 75 degrees Fahrenheit in more southern areas.

-The weather can also change REALLY quickly, so make sure you pack things like:
+The weather can also change REALLY quickly, so avoid these Norway travel mistakes and make sure you pack things like:

 - T-shirts and sweaters for layering when it gets cold